wenyaoxue/expensereportutils/journal.md

 * added a message when no data exists
 * alphabetized the category filter drop down
 * started working on alternating colors - refactoring the table display
+## 12/21 (x (+y = ~70min))
+* did a little more googling and accepted the fact that i'm gonna have to create a backend to update files
+* finished some documentation, created preliminary instructions and uploaded the relevant files
+# V3
+## 12/21 (y (+x = ~70min))
+* getting back in the swing of creating a java rest app - reviewing old project, notes
+* created a demo, barest minimum spring web app: one path that returns a string, checked the url and all good
+* starting to change the front end: directed fetch to the new backend, made sure i can get the string, also added a "last sync" timestamp
+* 7 min writing today's info, not included in the 70